'An ongoing exploration of turfu (“the future”).'

-With young people from the Paris banlieues, and as part of the Dome Collectif, IDK are exploring what the turfu (or “future” in French slang) holds for La Courneuve, a banlieue which is facing wide-scale demolition.
+Working alongside resident youth group ASAD, and as part of the Dome Collective, we have been exploring what the future (or “turfu” in French slang) holds for teenagers in La Courneuve, a Paris suburb which has faced wide-scale demolition and urban upheaval.

-Using design as a medium and method we are helping these young explorers find new narratives for their spaces.
-So far, through workshops and creative sessions, the group has produced a self-published fanzine containing speculative projections of objects and buildings from futures of their own making.
-This first phase of the project culminated in an exhibition to launch the publication at the gallery Libre Service in Pigalle and in an apartment in Le Mail de Fontenay in La Courneuve.
-A copy of the fanzine was buried in a time capsule in the Parc Georges Valbon to be dug up in 2039.
+Using speculative design as a medium and method, the workshops help these young explorers find new narratives for their spaces.
+Through workshops and creative sessions, the group has produced self-published fanzines containing speculative projections of objects and buildings from futures of their own making.
+The first phase of the project culminated in an exhibition and publication launch at the gallery Libre Service in Pigalle and the take-over of an apartment in the soon to be demolished Mail de Fontenay in La Courneuve.
+A copy of the fanzine was buried in a time capsule in the Parc Georges Valbon, to be dug up in 2039.

-The emancipatory capacity of design to change conceptions of place is especially powerful in the much-maligned banlieues where these shifts are urgently required and our ongoing collaboration with these young people is opening up tools and experiences that would otherwise remain out of their reach.
-La Courneuve is just one of the many banlieues surrounding Paris in which people live, work, love and play.
-These places deserve a more nuanced appreciation – the kind that often flourishes with the perspective of youth.
+The ongoing collaboration with these young people seeks to open up experiences and offer toolkits that often remain out of reach.
+La Courneuve is just one of the many suburbs surrounding Paris which deserve a more nuanced understanding – the kind that often flourishes with the perspective of youth.

 En 2039..."Je serai normal mais en plus vieux"